sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

 ```

 * **Description:** This handler serves static files from the "public" directory.
 It's a convenient way to serve HTML, CSS, JavaScript, and other assets.
-* **Testing Rationale:** Allows testing how the server handles GET requests for files.
+* **Testing Rationale:** Allows testing of how the server handles GET requests for files.
 Can be used to verify that it correctly serves different file types with appropriate headers (Content-Type, Content-Length).

-- TODO: rendering my blog (screenshots)
+{{< image src="blog-screenshot.png" width="800px" class="center" >}}

+It is quite amazing to see an entire website work just fine with this small amount of code.

 ## Beyond HTTP/1.0
 While HTTP/1.0 was a significant leap forward, the story doesn't end there.
 HTTP/1.1, HTTP/2, and HTTP/3 brought further enhancements.
 In my next article, we'll dive into the world of HTTP/1.1, exploring its advancements over HTTP/1.0; reusable connections, chunked encoding, and TLS will finally enter the scene.
+From here on out, the focus was less on forming the semantics of HTTP and more on improving performance.

 ## Conclusion
 HTTP/1.0 marked a pivotal moment in the evolution of the web.
-By understanding its core principles and building a simple server, we gain valuable insights into the foundations of modern web communication.
+It created most of the semantics in HTTP that are still used today.
 As you experiment and explore, remember that this is just the beginning – the web's journey is ongoing!